 IMPERIUM Launches Imperial Dollar, the Revolutionary Cryptocurrency App

-by Fran BriggsNEW YORK CITY, NEW YORK, USA, May 12, 2022 /EINPresswire.com/ -- Imperial Dollar (ICO), a browser-based, peer-to-peer, decentralized private cryptocurrency delivered an update of its presale today.
+by Fran BriggsNEW YORK CITY, NY, USA, May 13, 2022 /EINPresswire.com/ -- Imperial Dollar (ICO), a browser-based peer-to-peer decentralized private cryptocurrency delivered an update of its presale today.
 The initial coin offering (ICO) is taking place at https://imperialdollar.io/presale and is scheduled to end on June 20, 2022.

 Participants in the cryptocurrency presale can look forward to receiving unlimited growing rewards, becoming premium members of the Imperial team, and an early-joiner bonus.

 Imperial Dollar and Imperial Coin were released on Binance blockchain.
 Both are IMPERIUM digital assets that deliver a simple but exciting payment system for global stakeholders.
 IMPERIUM is a blockchain.
-As such, it replaces time-consuming payment methods, paperwork processes such as Letters of Credit (LoC), and telegraphic transfer systems with instantly verifiable payment transfers.
+It replaces time-consuming payment methods, paperwork processes such as letters of credit and telegraphic transfer systems with instantly verifiable payment transfers.

 “Our mission is to create and foster cryptocurrency adoption by the masses.
-To make that vision a reality, we address all types of users, not just the tech-savvy, unlike other cryptocurrencies,” stated Chris S. Douglas, Esq., Founder and Creator of PayEx and the Imperial Dollar.
-“To that end, we strive to provide the most straightforward user experience possible when it comes to using cryptocurrencies.”
+To make that vision a reality we address all types of users, not just the tech-savvy unlike other cryptocurrencies,” stated Chris S. Douglas, Esq., Founder and Creator of PayEx and the Imperial Dollar.
+“To that end, we strive to provide the most straightforward user experience possible when using cryptocurrencies.”

 IMPERIUM is described as revolutionary.
 Douglas explained why.
 “While relatively few individuals know how to mine Bitcoin or install a software wallet, IMPERIUM is available in your browser which eliminates the need for an install or download.”

 He added that “mining IMPERIUM consumes as much energy as a battery moving the hands on a wristwatch.
 I want people to be able to mine IMPERIUM by leaving their computers open.
 Let everyone make a passive income.
 It is time to think about the goodwill of the people.
-IMPERIUM is owned by the people therefore it's an open source.
+IMPERIUM is owned by the people.
+That makes it an open source.
 Welcoming contributors to participate is furthering the development of its perpetually innovative flexible technology.”

 According to the organization’s Greypaper published this quarter, IMPERIUM: